-Canon 5D Mark III versus Canon 1D Mark II
+Canon 5D Mark III vs 1D Mark II

 The Canon EOS 5D Mark III and the Canon EOS-1D Mark II are two professional cameras that were revealed to the public, respectively, in March 2012 and January 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-H (1D Mark II) sensor.
-The 5D Mark III has a resolution of 22.1 megapixel, whereas the 1D Mark II provides 8.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 5D Mark III has a resolution of 22.1 megapixels, whereas the 1D Mark II provides 8.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 5D Mark III vs Canon 1D Mark II
+Body comparison: Canon 5D Mark III vs 1D Mark II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark II is notably larger (40 percent) than the Canon 5D Mark III.
 Moreover, the 1D Mark II is substantially heavier (62 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.